Elliott State Forest History: Gould Family

 The history of the pioneer George and Hattie Gould family, and their lives at the Elkhorn Ranch in the heart of present-day Elliott State Forest, has best been told by family historian Aileen Rickard, in her book The Goulds of Elkhorn.
 Other local histories written by Jerry Phillips, Lionel Youst, Charlotte Mahaffy, Emil Peterson, and Alfred Powers also describe this resourceful and successful pioneering family of Coos County.

-Much of the family's history in subsequent years has been augmented by a series of oral history interviews with Jerry Phillips and David Gould in the Fall of 2017, conversations with cousins David McClay and Roger Ott, and by educational field trips to Elkhorn Ranch, Allegany, and Loon Lake by Southwestern Oregon Community College forestry classes in 2018.
+Much of the family's history in subsequent years has been augmented by a series of oral history interviews with Jerry Phillips and David Gould in the Fall of 2017 and 2018, conversations with cousins David McClay and Roger Ott, and by educational field trips to Elkhorn Ranch, Allegany, and Loon Lake by Southwestern Oregon Community College forest recreation classes in 2018 and 2019.

 George Gould 1908 Daily Diary.
 This is the scanned version of George Gould's 1908 daily diary, including original poems, several months on the Elkhorn Ranch, and a trip to California.
 A transcribed version of the diary is planned, possibly in the form of a student project.